resir014/resir014.github.io/_posts/2014-05-12-a-desperate-plea-for-internet-freedom.md

 **Update 3:** A local Al Jazeera cameraman [posted a video](http://www.youtube.com/watch?v=BD4jDRXoCac) expressing his anger on the blockage of Vimeo.

 **Update 4:** Vimeo has said that they have received the official request sent by the Ministry and are working to resolve the issue.

+**Update 5:** Changed the name "Internet Sehat" to "Internet Positif" to avoid confusion with the [https://twitter.com/internetsehat](Internet Sehat), a non-profit organisation promoting safe browsing on the Internet.
+Internet Positif is purely a government program.